Find a Lender-Approved Local Conveyancer in Oldham

 Residential Landlord and Tenant Conveyancing solicitors in Oldham

-The firms listed below are a non-comprehensive list of solicitors in Oldham specialising in landlord and tenant law and on the regulations governing different types of tenancies.
-This may include advice on Rent Act Protected, Assured and Assured Shorthold tenancies
+The list below is a small selection of solicitors in Oldham with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This could include advice on Service charge disputes

 • Wrigley Claydon Solicitors, 29-33 Union Street, Oldham, Lancashire, OL1 1HH